USRSE/rse-escience-2022/pages/call.md

 - Submissions open:  Monday, April 11, 2022
 - Paper submissions due (to be included with official proceedings):  Monday, May 16, 2022 - **NO EXTENSIONS**
 - Notifications sent:  Monday, June 27, 2022
-- Paper submissions due (will NOT be included with official proceedings): Monday, July 11, 2022
+- Paper/abstract submissions due (will NOT be included with official proceedings): Monday, July 11, 2022
 - Notifications sent:  Monday, July 25, 2022
 - Program finalized:  Monday, August 15, 2022
 - Workshop date:  TBD